 I myself had a bunch of aloe vera sprouts that were taking over the poor pot and a few broken leaves, so I decided on making this little green shot.

-I did consume aloe vera juice on bottle when experimenting with Ayurveda a few years ago, but I’d say juicing your own is more beneficial.
-I can’t wait until grocery stores starts selling packaged aloe vera leaves.
+I did consume aloe vera juice on a bottle when experimenting with Ayurveda a few years ago, but I’d say juicing your own is more beneficial.
+I can’t wait until grocery stores start selling packaged aloe vera leaves.
 I’m actually very surprised they don’t do it yet considering the plant grows new ones so fast!

 Benefits of drinking Aloe Vera Juice